bmanczak/renderchat/README.md

 - **Copy-friendly** - one click to copy the entire conversation
 - **Responsive design** - works on mobile
 - **Search-friendly** - use Ctrl+F to find anything in the conversation
-- **Auto-setup** - Playwright chromium installs automatically on first run
+- **Auto-setup** - Playwright Firefox installs automatically on first run
+- **🛡️ Cloudflare bypass** - automatically handles Claude's bot protection

 ## Supported platforms